Origin, period and area of distribution

 The shoe tongue would either be a direct component of the pattern, or an extra piece of leather was sewn on.
 Most tongues had a triangular, rectangular or trapezoidal shape.
 The last part of each moccasin was the shoe lace, usually an ordinary buckskin strap.

 Side seam moccasins are very easy to make, comfortable and usually a perfect fit.
 Their biggest disadvantage is the soft sole – you literally feel each and every single stone on the ground.
 They do not last very long either and wear out after some time.
-That is why the Native Americans sometimes stitched an additional piece of rawhide to the sole.
+That is why the Indians sometimes stitched an additional piece of rawhide to the sole.

 More commonly, they threw away their worn-out moccasins and made themselves a new pair.
 Side seam moccasins were therefore considered consumer goods.
 The lifetime of such shoes was about several days.
-When warriors set off for a war expedition, they took a few spare pairs with them.
+When warriors set off for a war party, they took a few spare pairs with them.

 Captains Meriwether Lewis and William Clark, whose men also wore side seam moccasins, noted in their diaries that in bad terrain a man wore out one pair of moccasins in three days, while in favourable conditions they could last for as long as ten days.